 Their time up, the group reassembled at the table.
 The Poet asked how them had found the exercise.
 One by one they described the process of writing within this kaleidoscope of experience.
 Some were less enthusiastic than others.
-Some had found themselves unconsciously venturing into darker territory.
+Many had found themselves unconsciously venturing into darker territory.

 For their next exercise the Poet asked them to use the same method to recall something significant which could not be addressed directly.
 A cataclysm or epistemic break.
 A fall.
 Or something monumentally uplifting that would under the normal order of things be boiled down to received observations or glib clichés.